Last Updated: Oct 23, 2022

 And their frustration is understandable because many countries converted in just a blink of an eye.
 But, then, how come you—the tree hugger, the cow worshipper, the idolater, the Qafir is still a Hindu?

 That’s the real issue.

 But that doesn’t mean you start hating people.
 No, that’s not the point.
-The reality is that Indian Muslims (along with Pakistanis and Bangladeshis) are also victims of Islam—they were Hindus who couldn’t stand up and fight for Dharma.
+The reality is that Muslims living in Bharat (along with Pakistanis and Bangladeshis) are also victims of Islam—they were Hindus who couldn’t stand up and fight for Dharma.
 And Muslim barbarians spared their lives only because they converted to Islam.

 Historical records describe the barbarism committed by Taimur in Delhi.
 He had 100,000 Hindu captives by the time he reached Delhi.
 And he executed all of them and created a pillar with the heads.
 He spared those who converted to Islam.
 Vincent A Smith in his book The Oxford History of India: From the Earliest Times to the End of 1911 wrote How Taimur’s attack was targeted on the Hindu population.
 His forces spared only Muslim neighborhoods and massacred or enslaved the Hindus.

 — Manoshi Sinha Rawal, Yogaditya Singh Rawal

 Do not hate anybody but also don’t turn a blind eye to what’s happening around you.

 And, now… here’s an interesting thing: Using Sword to convert people is becoming harder as the times change, so the Hindu haters are replacing the sword with subtler tactics.
 One such tactic is information warfare.
 It’s a subtle way to mislead, confuse, and convert.

 No, you don’t need to take my word for it.
 Instead, be a little more alert and notice what’s happening around you: